Giveth/giveth-wiki/wiki/documentation/DApp/exchange-rate-calculation.md

 >
 > To work out the percentage of volume that an exchange has we only sum
 > exchanges that we include in the price calculation (i.e. we don't
-> include exchange that have poor pricing).
+> include exchanges that have poor pricing).
 >
 > The price index also has a volume reduction when taking it into
 > account in the average value (CryptoCompare Index).
 The reduction